lorenzoDeriuZerynth/docs-v3/docs/partners/machines_connection_and_management/machines_connection_and_management/02_GettingStarted.md

 - *Edit Settings*: Now we can edit the settings of our device by clicking the node we wold like to edit.

 !!!
 Note
-    We strongly recommand you to edit only the Green node Settings, and not the other nodes.
+    We strongly recommand you to only edit the settings of the Green nodes, and not the other nodes.

 In this case we can edit the opcua node settings, by clicking on it, and then edit the address field and the port field.
 After that we can click on the **Save** button on the bottom of the settings section.